 - In some legends, they must eat a part of the person.

+In killing a loved one, a Skinwalker becomes more beast than human.
 Once this act is completed, the Skinwalker can shape shift into any animal they chose.

 - The most common of animals is the coyote, owl, fox, wolf and crow.